ducth1903/Amz-Price-Tracker/README.md

      3.1.
 Before adding a Procfile, need to install a web server called Gunicorn (pip install gunicorn)

      3.2.
 Create a new file Procfile as the name and no extension.

-Add this: <b>web: gunicorn app:app</b> and <b>release: python db.py db upgrade</b> to populate the table schema from the database migration file into Heroku database
+     Add this: <b>web: gunicorn app:app</b> (app:app specifies the module and application name) and <b>release: python db.py db upgrade</b> to populate the table schema from the database migration file into Heroku database

   5. Database: